 If you can, arrange your schedule so that workers you need to supervise are onsite at the same time.
 For example, if you have an HVAC person and supervisor coming in, try and schedule them both at the same time.
 If you’re going to be there to supervise one, you should try to arrange the schedule so that you can supervise both.

-Be clear about how long the reno will take, keeping in mind the possibility of delays.
-If it’s going to take eight weeks, give your business ten to get the job done.
-This give you a two-week contingency period in case something goes wrong.
+Be clear about how long the reno will take, keeping in mind the likelihood of delays.
+If a project is estimated to take eight weeks, give your business ten to get the job done.
+This two-week contingency period provides a buffer in case something goes wrong.

 Contractor’s insurance can help protect your renovation project